 Comprising approximately 3,000 acres on the Niangua Arm of the Lake of the Ozarks, the park offers an array of geographic formations, caves, streams and natural bridges, in addition to the ruins of the Ha Ha Tonka Castle.

 Trails and boardwalks provide easy access for visitors to experience the park’s many tunnels, caverns, springs, and sinkholes.
 More than 400 species of plants have been recorded at the park, with wildflower displays changing throughout the summer.

 A short self-guiding nature trail, as well as a seven-mile backpack trail, allows visitors to experience the rich landscape.
 A visitor center features a large relief map of the park carved from stone.
-The State Park on the Niangua Arm of the Lake of the Ozarks is five miles southwest of Camdenton.
+The State Park on the Niangua Arm of the Lake of the Ozarks is five miles southwest of Camdenton, Missouri.